tamierlan/dog-listing/README.md

 * Your notes here

-* 1. git clone or zip it
+* .git clone or zip it
-* 2. npm install
+* .npm install
-* 3. npm start
+* .npm start
 * .initally home page renders
 * .click breeds page
 * .user can see next or previous page